Ace68/ArchitettureEvolutive/README.md

 # BrewUp API

-A .NET 9 Minimal API solution for managing the preparation of Brescia-style skewer ("spiedo bresciano").
+A .NET 9 Minimal API solution to use as demo for fitness functions, BDD, e2e tests.

 ## Project Structure